Important information for Adult Registration 2023

-Adult Classes for 2023
+Adult Classes for 2025

 Beginning sailing

-Sailing Basics ("First Sail")
+Orientation ("First Sail")

-orientation & to prepare for "Beginning Sailing"
+orientation to prepare for "Level 1 Sailing"

 Introduction to Sailing - Low-impact, preparatory coaching session, for any sailor who is about to enter ESS Level 1 class.
 The class sets up a conversation which continues through the entire course of both Level 1 and Level 2 sailing.
 It's a great way to meet the boats and to get your Edgewood bearings and to become completely tuned in before you start your "Beginning Sailing" (Level 1) a few days later.